outdreamer/build-a-cure-1/docs/tasks/to_do.md

   - from a data set, it should be possible to compute which questions can be answered by the data set, with what confidence & specificity - if it matches user intent, you can proceed with the analysis
   - accretion of data set variables into types using info filters is one relationship that occurs on the interface network

-# Programming

-  - program to identify optimal use cases
-  - program to delegate optimized use cases to tools optimized for them (languages better at one task than another)

-# Diagrams

-  - make diagram for dimension links higher than 3d that are depictable in the same network space
-    - should show variables that impact other variables, the change rates of these relationships
-    - overall impact should be calculatable from these relationships
-    - should show similar movements for correlated variables
-    - should show skippable/derivable variables (variables that can be resolved later than they normally are)
-    - should show meta forces for overall trends in change rules (direction of combined variable forces)
-    - should show limits of measurability & threshold metrics

-  - finish diagrams for specific concepts, core functions, concept operations (combine, collide, connect, merge, apply), ethical shapes
-    - chaos & ethics graph
-    - variable accretion patterns (how an object becomes influenced by a new variable, complex system interaction patterns, etc)
-    - make diagram of potential matrix to display the concept
-      - map parameter sets to potential matrix shapes
-    - finish diagrams for intent (more examples of matching structure with intent), cause (shapes & ambiguity), concept (evolution of concepts, networks, distortion functions)
-    - diagram for argument

-  - finish informal fallacy diagrams: https://en.wikipedia.org/wiki/List_of_fallacies

 # Questions
   - are pathogen receptors/membranes unique enough that you could design a substance to artificially bind with them to deactivate or puncture the membrane without impacting other structures?